The Tory leadership candidates’ voting records from Brexit to LGBT rights

 Social security

-Kemi Badenoch hasn't been in parliament long enough to be present for any significant votes on welfare benefits.
+Ms Badenoch has not been in parliament long enough to be present for any significant votes on welfare benefits.

 Tax